microsoft/nni/docs/en_US/NAS/ExecutionEngines.rst

 Execution Engines
 =================

 Execution engine is for running NAS experiment.
-NNI supports several execution engines, each of them has their own characteristics. **Pure-python execution engine** does not have special requirement on user model, it only supports model space expressed with inline mutation APIs. **Graph-based execution engine** requires that user's model should be able to be parsed by TorchScript, it supports model space expressed with both inline mutation APIs and mutators. **CGO execution engine** has the same requirement and ability to graph-based execution engine, it further enables cross-model optimizations, which makes model space exploration faster.
+NNI supports three execution engines, each of them has their own characteristics. **Pure-python execution engine** does not have special requirement on user model, it supports the model space expressed with `inline mutation APIs <./MutationPrimitives.rst>`__. **Graph-based execution engine** requires that user's model should be able to be parsed by `TorchScript <https://pytorch.org/docs/stable/jit.html>`__, it supports model space expressed with both `inline mutation APIs <./MutationPrimitives.rst>`__ and `mutators <./Mutators.rst>`__. **CGO execution engine** has the same requirement and ability to graph-based execution engine, it further enables cross-model optimizations, which makes model space exploration faster.

 Pure-python Execution Engine
 ----------------------------

-If you are experiencing issues with TorchScript, or the generated model code by Retiarii, there is another execution engine called Pure-python execution engine which doesn't need the code-graph conversion.
-This should generally not affect models and strategies in most cases, but customized mutation might not be supported.

-This will come as the default execution engine in future version of Retiarii.
+We recommend users to use this execution engine, if they are new to NNI NAS.
+Pure-python execution engine plays magic within the scope of inline mutation APIs, while does not touch the rest of user model.
+Thus, it has minimal requirement on user model.
+This execution engine will become the default execution engine in future version of Retiarii.

-Three steps are needed to enable this engine now.
+Three steps are needed to use this engine now.

 1. Add ``@nni.retiarii.model_wrapper`` decorator outside the whole PyTorch model.
 2. Add ``config.execution_engine = 'py'`` to ``RetiariiExeConfig``.